 For me, it feels like it’s sport dependent.
 There are sports I’m good at and they’re easy to like.
 Bike riding!
 Weight lifting!
 I’m a strong, powerful person with a fair bit of endurance.
 And I take joy in those activities in part because of my achievements.

 But that doesn’t work when I’m bad at a thing.
 Now it’s one thing to be bad at thing and not like it.
 Then you can just move on and find something else to do.
 But what about things you’re bad at and like anyway?

 I never was a very good soccer player but I loved it.
 I liked the team aspect, the social aspects of playing, being outside.
 There was lots to take pleasure in besides getting good at soccer.
 I was a soccer Muppet.

 I’m also not very talented at Aikido.
 Sometimes that was fun and sometimes it wasn’t.
 Most of the not fun bits revolved around testing.
 I worked hard but the individual testing made me want to get better and when I couldn’t, at least not at the speed of those around me, I really struggled to enjoy it when I knew I wouldn’t be ready for the test everyone was training for.
 It felt hard to be part of the community and opt out of the testing culture.

 Swimming?
 Not ever getting faster bums me out.

 But why do I care about getting faster?
 Why do I care about advancing to the next belt level?

-Swimming and Aikido are both good for me even I’m not good at then.
+Swimming and Aikido are both good for me even though I’m not good at them.
 I should bring some of that Muppet energy to the pool and the mat.
 Weirdly as I get older, it gets easier.
 People drop their expectations.
 People are just impressed you’re doing a thing at all.
 That’s ageist and frustrating in a different way but it takes the pressure off.

 Do you struggle with not being good at things, even if they bring you pleasure?
 Or are you a happy, cheerful amateur, a fitness Muppet, as it were?